Verklärte Nacht

 Verklärte Nacht (Transfigured Night), Op.
 4, is a string sextet in one movement composed by Arnold Schoenberg in 1899.
 Composed in just three weeks, it is considered his earliest important work.
-It was inspired by Richard Dehmel's poem of the same name, combined with the influence of Schoenberg's strong feelings upon meeting the sister of his teacher, Alexander von Zemlinsky (1877–1923), whom he married in 1901.
+It was inspired by Richard Dehmel's poem of the same name and by Schoenberg's strong feelings upon meeting his future wife Mathilde Zemlinsky, who was the sister of his teacher, Alexander von Zemlinsky (1871–1942).
+Schoenberg and Zemlinsky married in 1901.
 The movement can be divided into five distinct sections which refer to the five stanzas of Dehmel's poem; however, there are no unified criteria regarding movement separation.

 Premiere

 The work was premiered on 18 March 1902 in the Vienna Musikverein by the Rosé Quartet with Arnold Rosé and Albert Bachrich (violins), Anton Ruzitska (viola), and Friedrich Buxbaum (cello), extended by Franz Jelinek (second Viola) and Franz Schmidt (second cello).

 The British premiere of the sextet was on 23 of January 1914 at the Bechstein Hall in the presence of the composer.
 It was played by the London String Quartet: Albert Sammons, Thomas Petre, Harry Waldo Warner and Warwick Evans, who were joined by James Lockyer on viola and Cedric Sharpe on cello.

-The string orchestra version had its premiere in the English city of Newcastle upon Tyne in December 1924, conducted by Schoenberg's champion and former student Edward Clark.
+The composer's first version for string orchestra received its premiere on 29 November 1916 in Prague, under the direction of Alexander von Zemlinsky.
+It received its British premiere in Newcastle upon Tyne in December 1924, conducted by Schoenberg's champion and former student Edward Clark.